ymoslem/Adaptive-MT-LLM-Fine-tuning/README.md

 We used QLoRA for efficient fine-tuning with 4bit quantization, with Hugging Face Transformers.
 You can find more details in the [paper]([url](https://arxiv.org/abs/2312.12740)) and the notebook [Mistral-Fine-Tuning-Adaptive-MT.ipynb](Mistral-Fine-Tuning-Adaptive-MT.ipynb)

+Prompts are created in this notebook using the `create_prompt()` function.
+If `one_shot=False` it creates a zero-shot translation prompt; otherwise, it creates a one-shot translation prompt.
+Please check out the notebook itself for actual examples.

 ## Inference